 As you plan your trip abroad, make sure you have applied for or renewed your expiring passport in ample time.
 In the United States, passports are typically processed in 10-12 weeks, but paying extra expedites processing to 4-6 weeks.

 However, processing times may be slower than usual now.
-Therefore, the US Department of State recommends American citizens applying for a U.S. passport send their passport application via USPS Priority Mail Express.
+Therefore, the US Department of State recommends that American citizens applying for a U.S. passport send their passport application via USPS Priority Mail Express.

 Unlike a passport, visas are issued by the country that you are visiting and grant you permission to enter, stay, or leave the country.
 Visas come in different types including work, tourist, student, and transit visas.
 If you need a visa, you will have to apply for the type intended for your purpose of travel.